QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Lorentz and Poincar e transformations and invariants

-In the present theory, there are two types of Lorentz transformations for eight-component spinors: the Lorentz transformation of spinors generated by four-vectors, called four-vector spinors, such as the charge-current spinor and the potential spinor; and the Lorentz transformation of spin-1 field spinors, such as the photon spinor.
-These transformations preserve the forms of the photon and charge-current spinors in Eq.~\eqref{eq:wavefunctions} and the potential spinor in Eq.~\eqref{eq:Theta} in all inertial frames.
+In the present theory, there are two types of Lorentz transformations for eight-spinors: the Lorentz transformation of spinors generated by four-vectors, called four-vector spinors, such as the charge-current spinor and the potential spinor; and the Lorentz transformation of spin-1 field spinors, such as the electromagnetic spinor.
+These transformations preserve the forms of the electromagnetic and charge-current spinors in Eq.~\eqref{eq:wavefunctions} and the potential spinor in Eq.~\eqref{eq:Theta} in all inertial frames.
 The transformations are analogous to the Lorentz transformation of Dirac spinors in their construction through the Lorentz generators in a way that they differ from the Lorentz transformation of four-vectors.
 For completeness, the Lorentz transformation of the conventional spin-$\frac{1}{2}$ Dirac field spinors is also presented.
 In addition, we construct the Lorentz transformation of spin-2 fields, which can be presented using $8\times8$ matrices in the present theory \cite{Partanen2023c}.
-The Lorentz transformations are described in detail in the subsections below.
+The Lorentz transformations are described in detail in the sections below.
+In the last three sections, we present the complete Lorentz transformations of fields, which involve the transformations of the coordinate arguments; the Poincar\'e transformations, which also involve space-time translations; and the construction of Lorentz invariants.